-The RIBA encourages practices and design teams to undertake whole life or embodied carbon assessments as soon as the design process begins.
-This is a critical part of climate action and will need to become a standard service on all projects to meet the UK's net zero carbon target.
-Assessments are becoming easier to do but still require resourcing by the client and the design team.
-If they are not undertaken on the project the RIBA does not expect practices to undertake this work after the project is complete only for the purpose of providing data to the RIBA.
+The RIBA encourages practices and design teams to undertake whole life or embodied carbon analysis as soon as the design process begins.
+This is a critical part of climate action and whole life carbon assessment will need to become a standard service on all projects to meet the UK's net zero carbon ambition.

 What is operational energy?
 How can it be measured?

-The built environment contributes around 40% of the UK’s total carbon footprint and almost half of this is from energy used in buildings.
+The built environment contributes around 40% of the UK’s total carbon footprint.
+Almost half of this is from energy used in buildings, known as operational energy.

 What is embodied carbon?
 How can it be measured?

-Embodied carbon emissions are generated from the processes associated with sourcing materials, fabricating them into products and systems, transporting them to site and assembling them into a building.
-They also include the emissions due to maintenance, repair and replacement, as well as final demolition and disposal.
+Embodied carbon emissions are generated from the processes associated with extracting and processing materials, fabricating them into products and systems, transporting them to site and assembling them into a building.
+Embodied carbon emissions also include emissions arising from to maintenance, repair and replacement, as well as final demolition and disposal of the building materials.

 Embodied carbon is measured in kilogrammes of carbon dioxide equivalent per metre squared (kgCO2e/m2) based on the gross internal area (GIA) of the building.
 The measurement should be developed in the design process using the RICS whole life carbon assessment for the built environment standard (modules A-C excluding B6-7, assuming a 60 year life)